 Guardians of the Galaxy vol. 2 – Also didn’t go wild about it, but my husband did, so we had a good night out

-…and, errr, those are the only three movies from 2017 I actually watched, because of course children have pretty much set fire to my amusements and hobbies in life.
+…and, errr, those are the only three movies from 2017 I actually watched, because of course children have pretty much set fire to sloping off to the movies.

 But, anyway, great stuff happened.
 I went to Paris a lot.
 I got very, very little sleep.
 I was kind of successful at work.
 I saw almost nothing of my friends or even my extended family.
-Spent a lot of time in Berlin, and went on a totally awesome funeral trip to the North Sea.
-Did 170 kmh in an Audi and felt really alive, and I’m sure my father would have approved, as long as he didn’t start thinking too hard about the Audi and banging on about bankers and capitalism.
+Spent a lot of time in Berlin, and went on a totally awesome funeral trip to Rügen.
+Did 170 kmh in an Audi and loved the thrill, and I’m sure my father would have enjoyed it, as long as he didn’t start thinking too hard about the Audi and banging on about bankers and capitalism.
 If he’d been driving, he’d have just said it was ace.

 Also, we went on a fairly uneventful (read: good if travelling with toddlers) holiday to Zakynthos, and on a very boring kids’ ski holiday to Chamonix.
 Oh and lots of funeral/admin/death trips to Germany.

 So, next year, next year will be great.
 I will have a baby that will sleep all night, and will be ultra healthy, and will never get recurrent chest infections, and won’t have anything missing.
 And we will go on fabulous holidays, and go climbing all the time, be super fit, and see our friends, who will always have time for us.
 Trump will jack it in, and world peace will prevail like it never did in the history of humanity.
 Also, no one I know and love will die.